skids/perl6sum/README.md

 and for production applications.
 It supports both efficient external libraries, and pure Perl 6 implementations of algorithms.

-Currently for production use, it is recommended only to use the modules with external libraries implementing desired algorithms.
+Currently, for production use, it is recommended only to use the modules with external libraries implementing desired algorithms.
 At this time, the libraries supported are libcrypto, librhash, and libmhash.
 These libraries are not strictly dependencies,